Celestialglitch/swot-reservoir-wse/docs/command_reference.md

 The command does not remove:

-- Google-managed Earth Engine OAuth credentials;
+- Google-managed Earth Engine OAuth credentials,
-- NASA Earthdata credentials stored in the user's netrc file;
+- NASA Earthdata credentials stored in the user's netrc file,
-- generated output files;
+- generated output files,
 - cached data.

 If authentication information managed by the package should also be removed, use: